Arbor Hills Nature Preserve

 During periods of wet weather natural surface trails will be closed to prevent erosion and trail damage.
 This may last a few days beyond the wet weather in order to allow trails time to dry appropriately.

-The designated off-road bike trail is currently closed due to muddy conditions.
+The designated off-road bike trail is closed due to muddy conditions.

 Watch a video of the Mountain Bike Trails at Arbor Hills.

 For updated Arbor Hills trail condition information, please call our hotline at 972-941-7788.

 Stewardship is everyone's responsibility - help us preserve your Preserve!

 Arbor Hills Nature Preserve is a natural respite within our suburban city.
 It is a special place left largely undisturbed where visitors can have the pleasure of being surrounded by nature and experiencing animals, plants and ecoregions found in North Central Texas.
 Environmental stewardship means responsibly using and managing land and resources so they can be used and enjoyed now, and just as much in the future.
 In order for Arbor Hills to remain a healthy nature preserve, it is important that all users act as stewards of the park.
 Your proactive stewardship of this park will help especially when you

 - do not disturb plants, animals or any part of the environment